Chameleon-Vision/chameleon-docs/docs/source/getting-started/networktables.rst

 -------------------
 If a device on the network for example the RoboRIO or the driver's PC changes one of these values the program will react to it

 - pipeline: the index number of the pipeline that the program should execute.
-If it changes the program will execute the pipeline that has a index as the number it recived.
+If it changes the program will execute the pipeline that has a index as the number it received.

 - driver_mode: When the driver wants to use the camera for driving he can turn this boolean to `true` and Chamelon Vision will not process the image and wont draw on it.
 It will also set brightness and exposure to values defined under :ref:`camera ajustments<camera-ajustments>`